tarowatanabe/expgram/README.rst

 expgram: EXPonential-order n-GRAM toolkit
 =========================================

 This is an ngram package with efficient handling of large data in mind, based on a succinct storage [1]_.
 The target is to index Google's ngrams into 10GB.
 Among ngram compression mentioned in [1]_, we do not implement block-wise compression (or gzip every 8k-byte) for efficiency reason.
 Also, this toolkit implements large scale ngram language model proposed by Goolge [2]_.
 In order to support better rest cost estimation, particulary used in SMT systems, this toolkit also implements better upper bound estimates by correctly estimating lower-order ngram language models [3]_.
 We also supports transducer-like interface motivated by [4]_ for a faster lm score computation.
+Note this toolkit is not called xxxxlm to avoid dependence on particular research institutes.

 Quick Start
 -----------